Invasive invertebrate threats

 In New Zealand there are more than 2000 species of invasive invertebrates already established.
 Some of these, such as Vespula wasps, have become abundant invaders that threaten our native ecosystems.
 More invasive invertebrates are continually arriving.

-Landcare Research is investigating the risk to natural ecosystems posed by invasive ant species established in New Zealand, developing strategies to control wasps and ants, as well as any other invaders that might breach our borders.
-We are also interested in assessing the potential impacts of new invasive invertebrates and designing monitoring programmes to detect invertebrates before they can establish.
-The ultimate aim of this research is to protect and restore New Zealand's indigenous biodiversity and natural ecosystems.
+Landcare Research is investigating the threats posed by invasive invertebrate species already established in New Zealand, as well as any other invaders that might breach our borders.
+Our research includes: assessing the potential risks and impacts; identification of species; designing surveillance programmes to detect species; and developing strategies for pest management (especially for Vespula wasps and ants).
+The ultimate aim of this research is to protect natural ecosystems and reduce the economic losses for primary industries.